-Council's property portfolio generates an annual income of \$6.35 million from leases of commercial property (retail and office), recreational facilities, community centres, public land, roads, private residential properties, and outdoor dining licences.
+Council's property portfolio generates an annual income of circa \$6.2 million from leases of commercial property (retail and office), recreational facilities, community centres, public land, roads, private residential properties, and outdoor dining licences.

-The existing tenant is currently on holdover, with the new tenant wishing to continue the business on a new lease.
+The existing tenant is intending to retire at the end of their lease, with the new tenant wishing to operate a similar jewellery business on a new lease.
 This lease proposal will maintain the income generated by the property portfolio.